AadityaPanda/Street_Fighter/README.md

 This project is a Clone of the Street Fighter Game.
 It has been developed in Python programming language, using the Pygame library.

+This game is based on old arcade fighting games where two players go up against each other.
+There are independent controls for each player, both with their own attacks.
+There are two attacks that each player can execute, with different attack animations.
+This base game can be expanded to add more characters and attack types.

+Player one controls are; A and D to move, W to jump, Q and E to attack.
+Player two moves and jumps with the arrow keys and attacks are with N and M. These controls are customizable in the source code.

 ## 2. Tech Stack: